IBM/presto-101-lab/docs/lab-3/README.md

   support the TPC Benchmark™ H (TPC-H).

-## 2. Add New Connectors
+## 2. MySQL and MongoDB Connectors

 Adding new catalogs to Presto servers is quite simple.
 You just need to create the corresponding property file under `<presto-root>/etc/catalog` directory and provide the data source information in the property file.

-For the MySQL database, you can find the following content in the `./catalog-new/mysql.properties` file.
+For the MySQL database, you can find the following content in the `./catalog/mysql.properties` file.
 It contains the information about the MySQL database you set up earlier.

 ```